aimms/how-to/Articles/526/526-language-leverages-composite-objects.rst

 As each reference element is an element in an AIMMS set, and a reference element references a composite object; the reference based approach for composite objects can be used in conjunction with AIMMS set semantics.

-As the set ``s_arcIds`` is an ordinary set, so we can use it everywhere an AIMMS set can be used; for instance in the following declarations:
+As the set ``s_arcIds`` is an ordinary set, we can use it everywhere an AIMMS set can be used; for instance in the following declarations:

 .. code-block:: aimms
     :linenos: